 In this step, you have to work on the upper thread.
-To start working on the upper thread make sure this two things first:
+To start working on the upper thread make sure these two things first:

-- Keep the presser foot lever in up position.
+- Keep the presser foot lever in the up position.

 - On the top of the machine, there is a little silver hook known as a take-up lever.
 Keep the take-up lever in a position like it’s popping on top of the machine.
 To get the take-up lever in the position you can do it by turning the handwheel easily.